Table of contents

 Getting There

 The most popular starting point for the Three Fingered Jack Loop is the Pacific Crest Trail – Santiam Pass trailhead.
 It’s located in Central Oregon near Camp Sherman.
-The closest full-service town is Sisters, OR.You can hike the loop in either direction, starting at the south end near Highway 20.
-Take the PCT #2000 to hike the dry, but more scenic west side first, or turn right at Summit Trail #4041 to hike from lake to lake along the east side.
+The closest full-service town is Sisters, OR.
+You can hike the loop in either direction, starting at the south end near Highway 20.
+Take the PCT #2000 to hike the dry but more scenic west side first, or turn right at Summit Trail #4041 to hike from lake to lake along the east side.
 Alternatively, you can access the northeast part of the route via the Jack Lake trailhead.
-The road to Jack Lake trailhead is long and windy so a high clearance vehicle is recommended, though there are often sedans in this popular lot on weekends.
+The road to Jack Lake trailhead is long and windy, so a high-clearance vehicle is recommended.
+However, we see sedans make it to this popular lot on weekends.

-Maps
+Maps & Guidebooks

-We also love using GPS phone apps, like Topo Maps+ (Apple only), Gaia GPS, and Avenza Maps so we can easily plan around campsites and water sources, track our mileage, and record notes for future reference.
-Check out our How to Use Your Phone as a GPS Device for Backpacking post for some tips if you’ve never used a navigation app before.
+Carrying a paper map and compass on backcountry trips is always a good idea.
+The Trails Illustrated Mount Jefferson and Mount Washington Topographic Map covers this hike, plus a lot more in the area.
+We also love using GPS phone apps, like Topo Maps+ (Apple only), Gaia GPS, and Avenza Maps, so we can easily plan around campsites and water sources, track our mileage, and record notes for future reference.
+Check out our How to Use Your Phone as a GPS Device for Backpacking article for some tips if you’ve never used a navigation app before.
 We downloaded the 819 Mount Jefferson, Mount Washington Avenza Map bundle for this hike.
 The east side map showed the area in plenty of detail for our purposes.
 If you plan to do any climbing on Three Fingered Jack, you’ll want a more detailed climber’s map.
+Word of caution on scrambling on Three Fingered Jack: the rock quality is very poor.
+Slipping on loose rock can be both dangerous and fatal.

 Regulations

-• As always, you should practice ‘Leave No Trace’ techniques in Wilderness areas, including properly disposing of human and pet waste and carrying out all trash.
+• As always, you should practice Leave No Trace techniques in Wilderness areas, including properly disposing of human and pet waste and carrying out all trash.

-• No groups over 12 people.
+• No groups of over 12 people.

-• No hitching or tethering pack animals within 200 feet of any permanent lake, stream, spring, pond or shelter.
+• No hitching or tethering pack animals within 200 feet of any permanent lake, stream, spring, pond, or shelter.

 • No flying drones or unmanned aircraft systems.